baboment/Spectre_plot_Chr/README.md

 coverage input stems from Mosdepth run with a 1 kb bin size.
 After normalising each 1 kb window by the genome wide median coverage Spectre obtains ploidy estimates along every chromosome.
-For visualisation these estimates are smoothed using a Gaussian kernel spanning roughly one megabase derived from the median spacing of the coverage data.
+For visualisation these estimates are smoothed by averaging in windows of roughly one megabase derived from the median spacing of the coverage data.
 Points are coloured by their ploidy value using a nine colour palette starting at ``#d73027`` for zero, ``#ffffbf`` for two and ``#4575b4`` for four.
 A colour bar beside the plot indicates this ploidy